devika1402/rossmann-sales-forecast/README.md

 [Kaggle Rossmann Store Sales](https://www.kaggle.com/c/rossmann-store-sales) dataset (German drugstore chain, 2013-2015).

-This dataset mirrors the structural forecasting challenge faced by Dutch grocery
+This dataset mirrors the structural forecasting challenge faced by grocery
 retailers: a fleet of stores with distinct sizes and assortments, recurring weekly promotions, school/state holidays, and nearby competitors, all of which move sales.
 Accurate store-level forecasts drive staffing, inventory, and